Na-VAE/vitok-release/README.md

 ## Disclaimer

-This repository is an independent public reimplementation of the ViTok architecture.
+This repository is an independent public reimplementation of the ViTok architecture by Philippe Hansen-Estruch.
 It is not affiliated with, endorsed by, or connected to Meta in any way.
 The original research was conducted at Meta using a separate internal codebase that is not publicly available.